Winter is here! That means most insects are now hibernating and the pests that are moving around are looking for places to stay warm.

 Ants near Lake Minnetonka

-Due to all the rainfall we have been receiving this summer we have seen a large increase in ant activity.
+Ants are one of the few insects that stay active in the winter!
 The two most common ants are pavement ants and carpenter ants.
 Pavement ants get their name from nesting under pavement.
-Because their nests are underground the rain forces them to come up above the ground and find dryer and higher areas to build new nests.
-This reaction is causing them to relocate inside homes and other structures.
+Because their nests are underground the cold forces them to nest inside homes most commonly under heated garage slabs and heated floors inside the home.

-Centipedes are one of the scariest-looking insects we have here in Minnesota.
+Centipedes are one of the scariest-looking insects we have here in Minnesota!
 They are prone to dehydration so they need to live in moist environments to survive.
-This summer has provided them with all the moisture they could ask for and more!
+In the winter they live in bathrooms, laundry rooms, and basements.
+Keeping a dehumidifier in these areas will deter centipedes from occupying that space.
 Centipedes are the apex predator in the insect world.
 They will eat a variety of insects that may be living inside.
 If a home currently has insect activity this would attract centipedes to live inside the home.